cbhower/AI-Neural-Networks/README.md

 # AI-Neural-Networks

-This Repository contains examples of work done in my AI:Neural Networks course.
+This repository contains examples of work done in my AI:Neural Networks course.